vanHeemstraPublications/dev-to/articles/go-infrastructure-with-crossview.md

 ```

 Click on any resource and see:
 - **What created it** (the parent)
 - **What it created** (the children)
 - **Current status** (is it healthy?)
-- **Events** (what’s been happening?)
+- **Events** (what's been happening?)
 - **Full YAML** (for the masochists among us)

 ### Multi-Cluster Game Nights

 Got multiple Kubernetes clusters?
 Crossview can connect to all of them.
-It’s like hosting multiple Monopoly games simultaneously and being able to see all boards at once.
+It's like hosting multiple Monopoly games simultaneously and being able to see all boards at once.

 ```javascript
 // Crossview can switch between clusters